 - Audio speakers or headphones.

 Upon successful completion of this course, students will be able to:

 - edit a sequence.

-- enhance a sequence with transitions, effects, and titles.
+- enhance a sequence with transitions, effects, titles, and composites.

 - work with audio.